 5. Engaging Tech

 In years past, we chatted around the watercooler to learn what was going on in the workplace.
 Today, it’s a little different.

-With a central communication hub for your culture (think Facebook, but specifically for your people) you can share the latest events and news, all wrapped up in your message and brand.
+With a central communication hub to convey key culture-boosting messages to your people, you can share the latest events and news, all wrapped up in your brand.

 But don’t stop there.
 Tie in elements of recognition to reinforce your culture.
-When managers and employees can reward and congratulate each other online for achieving set goals that align with your culture, including leadership, teamwork and more, you reinforce positive behaviors.
+When managers and employees can reward and congratulate each other online for demonstrating key behaviors and achieving goals that align with your culture, you reinforce the desired culture you’re looking to create in meaningful ways.